Do non-citizens have the constitutional protection of due process of law, and if so what would happen if they’re arrested during the protests?

-- If you plead guilty or are convicted of a crime or offense, you may have immigration problems, including possible detention, deportation, and/or ineligibility to become an LPR or a citizen.
+- If you arrested during the protests and you plead guilty or are convicted of a crime or offense, you may have immigration problems, including possible detention, deportation, and/or ineligibility to become an LPR or a citizen.
 Many felonies, misdemeanors, and even some “violations” or other non-criminal offenses can cause these problems.
 This may be true even if you don’t spend any time in jail or only pay a fine.

-- If you never pled guilty or admitted guilt to an offense and your charges were dismissed, the Department of Homeland Security generally cannot use those criminal charges to deport you or bar you from applying to become an LPR or citizen.
+- If you arrested during the protests and you never pled guilty or admitted guilt to an offense and your charges were dismissed, the Department of Homeland Security generally cannot use those criminal charges to deport you or bar you from applying to become an LPR or citizen.

-- If you never pled guilty or admitted guilt to an offense and were given an “Adjournment in Contemplation of Dismissal,” then the Department of Homeland Security also generally cannot use those charges to deport you or bar you from applying to become an LPR or citizen once the case is dismissed.
+- If you arrested during the protests and you never pled guilty or admitted guilt to an offense and were given an “Adjournment in Contemplation of Dismissal,” then the Department of Homeland Security also generally cannot use those charges to deport you or bar you from applying to become an LPR or citizen once the case is dismissed.

 - But until your case is actually dismissed, any contact with Department of Homeland Security officials (for example, if you travel outside the country, renew your green card, or apply to become an LPR or citizen) may cause problems because the government might treat your case as still “open” until the actual date of dismissal.

-- If you do plead guilty to an offense but are able to get your charges dismissed by completing a court-ordered program (for example, drug treatment), that will probably still be considered a “conviction” for immigration purposes and could lead to deportation.
+- If you were arrested during the protests and you do plead guilty after to an offense but are able to get your charges dismissed by completing a court-ordered program (for example, drug treatment), that will probably still be considered a “conviction” for immigration purposes and could lead to deportation.
 Generally, when you plead guilty or admit guilt in court and then are given some kind of sentence or court-ordered requirement, you can face negative immigration consequences.

 - If your criminal case is still going on, you should speak with an immigration lawyer right away, ideally, before you accept any plea, go to trial, or are sentenced.
 Also, be sure to tell your criminal defense lawyer about the need to consult with an immigration lawyer.
-An immigration lawyer may be able to help you and your criminal defense lawyer figure out a plea or sentence or another outcome that will prevent negative immigration consequences in your case.
+If you were arrested during the protests an immigration lawyer may be able to help you and your criminal defense lawyer figure out a plea or sentence or another outcome that will prevent negative immigration consequences in your case.